Rathore13055/prepWise/README.md

 # 🧠 AI Mock Interview Feedback Platform

 PrepWise is a full-stack web platform that helps users prepare for interviews through tailored mock interview sessions based on their selected roles.
-It features an interactive dashboard that lets users track current progress, review past performances, and continuously improve with personalized feedback and insights.
+It features an interactive dashboard that lets users track current progress, review past performances, and continuously improve with personalized feedback and insights .

 ## 🔑 Key Features of SmartInterview
-- Role-Based Mock Interviews - Choose from 10+ professional roles including SDE, Product Manager, Data Analyst, and more.
+- Role-Based Mock Interviews - Choose from 10+ professional roles including SDE, Product Manager, Data Analyst, and more .

 - Voice & Camera I/O Support - Practice interviews using real-time voice and video input/output to simulate real-life interview scenarios.